The NightWatch

 The NightWatch as a Lifestyle

-The NightWatch is a unique context for prayer which facilitates a lifestyle of voluntary weakness.
-By its very nature, the NightWatch creates the opportunity to engage with the Lord in a focused way by limiting distractions and extracurricular activity.
+The NightWatch is a unique context for prayer that facilitates a lifestyle of voluntary weakness.
+By its very nature, the NightWatch creates the opportunity to engage with the Lord in a focused way by limiting distractions and extracurricular activities.

 The One Thing Needed: Communing with God